FrankDoka/Doka-front-end/content/blog/resume-challenge-4/index.md

 # API Backend Continuation and Front-End Integration

-we continued our exploration of the API backend and initiated the crucial integration between the front end and back end.
+We continued our exploration of the API backend and initiated the crucial integration between the front end and back end.
 Let's dive into the details of our progress:

 ## API Creation and Testing